-Kamat is a research organization in California, USA for the reconstruction, reproduction, and reenactment of the Ancient Egyptian Culture.
-Utilizing the latest in scientific research and the anthropological principles of Egyptology, Egyptian archaeology, cognitive archaeology, indigenous psychology, and cultural psychology, Kamat seeks to understand what the ancients felt and thought in all facets of their lives.
-Kamat also utilizes the techniques of experimental archaeology to physically reconstruct culturally significant aspects of ancient Egypt.
+Kamat is a research organization in California, USA, that reconstructs, reproduces, and reenacts ancient Egyptian culture.
+Using the latest scientific research and the anthropological principles of Egyptology, Egyptian archaeology, cognitive archaeology, indigenous psychology, and cultural psychology, Kamat seeks to understand what the ancients felt and thought in all facets of their lives.
+Kamat also utilizes experimental archaeology techniques to physically reconstruct culturally significant aspects of ancient Egypt.

 Kamat